CPSLabGU/gttcan/README.md

 #### 29 bit ID for CAN Frame Header

 All messages should be sent using extended can frame ID's.
-This allows for a 29bit ID field to be transmitted with each frame, which is used to transmit both the node id and the data field id.
+This allows for a 29bit ID field to be transmitted with each frame, which is used to transmit both the schedule index and the data field id.

 The bit formatting is as follows:
 ```
 0 x (29-NUM_ID_BITS-NUM_DATAID_BITS)
-i x NUM_ID_BITS
+i x SCHEDULE_ID_BITS
 d x NUM_DATAID_BITS

-i = Node ID value
+i = Schedule index value
 d = Data ID value

-For an 8 bit Node ID and a 16bit data slot ID, the CAN Frame ID value would look like this:
+For an 14 bit schedule index and a 14 bit data slot ID, the CAN Frame ID value would look like this:
-00000iiiiiiiidddddddddddddddd
+0iiiiiiiiiiiiiidddddddddddddd
 ```

 #### Reference message

 A reference message is a CAN frame sent by a node with an ID of 1-7 (the first 7 ids are reserved for time masters) with a data ID of 0.
-The first bit is used to indicate that this reference frame is the first frame in the schedule.
+The first data bit (MSB) is used to indicate that this reference frame is the first frame in the schedule.
 This allows for the schedule to contain multiple reference messages for tighter time synchronisation.
-This is followed by 62 timing bits.
+This is followed by a reserved bit and then 62 timing bits.

-##### 8 byte (64 bit) data payload for reference messages
+##### 8 byte (64 bit) Data payload for reference messages
 ```
 SRtttttt tttttttt tttttttt tttttttt
 S = Start of schedule (0/1)